ArpitPrd/PathPlanning/Notes.md

     - we no more consider this drone in the system
     -
 z(k, i, n) denotes the kth time instant, ith grid point, nth drone

+## Benchmarking

+- Can use existing papers and find out the novel metric that we invented for their scenario and check the performance
+- we want to be sure to use something, that is of proper importance.